whoami730/cs741-project/report1.md

     def break_dec(self):
         '''
-            Try to recover the current state of the Dual_EC_DRBG - can't recover older states!
+        Try to recover the current state of the Dual_EC_DRBG cannot recover older states!
         '''

         it = 240